geegaz/Multiple-Windows-tutorial/README.md

 - **always_on_top**: this window stays on top of others even when focusing another one
 - **transparent**:   *allows* this window to be transparent - other settings need to be set to make it actually transparent

-But when you create a Window node, you might notice it appears by default as a Control node, embeded in the main window.
+But when you create a Window node and test your project, you might notice it appears by default as a Control node, embeded in the main window.
 To fix that, go in the **Project Settings** > **Window** > switch to **Advanced Settings** > disable **Embed Subwindows**

 ![Godot's Project Settings, in the Window section.
 Advanced Settings are enabled and the option Embed Subwindows has been unchecked](https://user-images.githubusercontent.com/39198556/224145376-35ee13ea-7b91-459a-9c1b-e105123789d4.png)